-Did you know that strong visual skills are necessary for optimal golf performance— from seeing your target, to reading a putt, and even visualizing your swing?
+Strong visual skills are vital for optimal golf performance— from seeing your target, reading a putt, and even visualizing your swing?

 Your ability to play the game will depend on how well your visual skills are working, mainly as a result of the strength of your eye-brain connections.
 If your brain is not perceiving accurate visual information, you will not be able to perform to your potential.